 In Everworld, the Amazons (much like the Vikings) are portrayed as being largely multi-ethnic, since they mate with whatever men they happen to conquer.
 Their egalitarianism is limited to women, of course.

 In Warrior Cats, the Dark Forest is made up of cats from all four Clans, which are treated like races in the series.

 In A Song of Ice and Fire, the Brave Companions (aka the Bloody Mummers) of Vargo Hoat include killers from all over the world, united against the overwhelmingly white armies of Westeros.

 Live Action TV

 Since 24 focuses on matters of terrorism, a rather sensitive topic these days, the producers are wary of staying on any particular race or nationality of villain for too long.
 Sure, Islamic Arabs have come up in more than one season, but usually not two seasons in a row, and usually it is revealed about halfway into the season that they're actually just Mooks in a larger plan.
-The larger plan will be headed either by a whiter nation or some rogue Americans.
+The larger plan will be headed either by a whiter nation or some rogue Americans—something that itself has been criticized ("Look, if you're going to portray Arab Muslims as the enemy, do you have to make them subordinate to some white guy?").
 At the very least, there are always a few Americans in the villain's employ.
 Also, expect a balancing Aesop to even things out when the producers feel guilty about who the villain is.